imperva/terraform-provider-incapsula/website/docs/r/account_policy_association.html.markdown

 ```
 ## Argument Reference
 The following arguments are supported:
-* `account_id` - (Mandatory) The account to operate on.
+* `account_id` - (Required) The account to operate on.
-* `default_waf_policy_id` - (Mandatory) The WAF policy which is set as default to the account.
-The account can only have 1 such id.
-The Default policy will be applied automatically to sites that were created after setting it to default.
+* `default_waf_policy_id` - (Required) The WAF policy which is set as default for the account.
+The account can only have 1 such ID.
+  The Default policy will be applied automatically to sites that are created after setting it to default.
+  This default setting can be set for the current account, or if used by users with credentials of the parent account can also be set for sub-accounts.
+  For customers that have account level policies, this parameter is mandatory.
+This means that a default policy resource must be created.
+  For customers who have not migrated yet, this parameter should not be set.
+HOWEVER, once migration occurs, the above is true and a policy resource must be added.
-* `default_non_mandatory_policy_ids` - (Optional) This list is currently relevant to whitelist and acl policies.
+* `default_non_mandatory_policy_ids` - (Optional)  This list is currently relevant to Allow lists and ACL policies.
 More than one policy can be set as default.
+  The default policies can be set for the current account, or if used by users with credentials of the parent account can also be set for sub-accounts.
+  Default setting – empty list.
+No default policy.

 ## Import